33 Most Common Reasons Why Relationships Fail

-Every person in a relationship just wants their voice to be heard—but in return, you need to give your partner that same respect and actually listen to what they’re saying.
-If your partner sees you ignoring them as they speak, they will feel like their opinions and feelings aren’t important to you—and consequently, neither is the relationship.
-And for more ways to spot a sinking ship, check out the 20 Relationship Warning Signs Smart Couples Never Ignore.
+Every person in a relationship just wants their voice to be heard—but in return, you need to give your partner that same respect and actually listen to what they're saying.
+If your partner thinks that you're ignoring them, they will feel like their opinions and emotions aren't important to you—and consequently, neither is the relationship.

 You got married too soon.

-As a general rule of thumb, you should get married if and when you are ready, and you shouldn’t let anyone else tell you otherwise.
-However, if you got married straight out of high school or college and are now starting to reconsider your relationship, then you might want to look at the results of this study from Nicholas Wolfinger, a professor at the University of Utah.
-He found that couples who married younger were at greater risk of divorce compared to couples who wed in their late 20s and early 30s.
-Unfortunately, if you got hitched when you were under the age of 20, Wolfinger estimates that your divorce risk is at 32 percent based on age alone, compared to just a 14 percent risk for those who wed in their early 30s.
+If you got married straight out of high school or college, you might start to reconsider your relationship later on.
+According to a 2015 study from Nicholas Wolfinger, a professor at the University of Utah, couples who marry younger are at a greater risk of divorce compared to couples who wed in their late 20s and early 30s.
+Unfortunately, if you get hitched when you're under the age of 20, Wolfinger estimates that your divorce risk is 32 percent, based on age alone.

 You're on different pages sexually.

 Sometimes relationships fall apart not because of incompatibility, but because of issues in the bedroom.
-In her list of some of the common reasons for divorce, relationship therapist Elly Prior noted on her blog that “problems with love-making” and “loss of libido” are both commonly cited issues in failing or failed relationships.
-And if you’re having issues in the bedroom, try these 40 Ways to Boost Your Sex Drive After 40.
+In her list of some of the common reasons for divorce, U.K.-based relationship therapist Elly Prior noted on her blog that "problems with love-making" and "loss of libido" are both commonly cited issues in failing or failed relationships.